mouli1508/AI-textbook-Q-A-using-RAG/documentation/6-other_frameworks.md

 ## 🥇 LeTTA

 LeTTA introduced many of the ideas that pushed the field of long-term agentic memory forward.
-They’ve published a framework that embodies their research and philosophy.
+They've published a framework that embodies their research and philosophy.

-However, I personally **do not recommend using the LeTTA framework for production systems**, and here’s why:
+However, I personally **do not recommend using the LeTTA framework for production systems**, and here's why:

-- ⚠️ It’s relatively **new** and **immature** in terms of ecosystem and tooling
+- ⚠️ It's relatively **new** and **immature** in terms of ecosystem and tooling
 - 🧩 Larger, well-supported platforms like LangChain already offer **equivalent capabilities**
 - 🧪 The **sample code** they provided in their public course **is already outdated and non-functional**
 - 🔧 Debugging and extending the framework may require significant manual effort

-You’re free to explore and learn from it — but for production-level reliability, I’d recommend more mature options.
+You're free to explore and learn from it — but for production-level reliability, I'd recommend more mature options.

 ---

 ## 🔄 LangChain: The Production-Ready Option

-While developing this project, I noticed that **LangChain introduced built-in support for long-term memory** in its agent framework — and it’s both robust and well-documented.
+While developing this project, I noticed that **LangChain introduced built-in support for long-term memory** in its agent framework — and it's both robust and well-documented.

-LangChain currently supports **two distinct memory strategies**, and we’ll explore both in this session.
+LangChain currently supports **two distinct memory strategies**, and we'll explore both in this session.

 ---